OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is typical in :term:`graph` algorithms that there is a need to track which nodes have been visited at some point in the algorithm.
-      An array of bits or values called the :term:`mark array` is often maintained for this purpose.
+      An :term:`array` of bits or values called the :term:`mark array` is often maintained for this purpose.

    mark/sweep algorithm